ujjavaldesai07/spring-boot-react-ecommerce-app/README.md

 # spring-boot-react-ecommerce-app
-eCommerce application based on the microservices architecture built using Spring-boot (back-end) and React JS (front-end).
+eCommerce application based on the microservices architecture built using Spring Boot and ReactJS.

 **DEMO**
 - Deployed to Heroku Cloud: